longtingwu/longtingwu.github.io/_pages/about.md

   - /about.html
 ---

+I am currently a postdoctoral visitor at the [Max Planck Institute for Mathematics](https://www.mpim-bonn.mpg.de) at Bonn.

-I am currently a postdoctoral researcher at ETH Zurich in the group of [Rahul Pandharipand](https://people.math.ethz.ch/~rahul/).
-Before that, I got my PhD in 2017 from Beijing International Center For Mathematical Research, Peking University, under the supervision of [Xiaobo Liu](https://bicmr.pku.edu.cn/~xbliu/).
-I will move to Max Planck Institute for Mathematics at Bonn from September 2021.
+Before that, I was a postdoctoral researcher at [ETH Zurich](https://math.ethz.ch) in the group of [Rahul Pandharipand](https://people.math.ethz.ch/~rahul/).
+I got my PhD in 2017 from Beijing International Center For Mathematical Research, Peking University, under the supervision of [Xiaobo Liu](https://bicmr.pku.edu.cn/~xbliu/).

+My research interests lie in algebraic geometry and mathematical physics.
+In particular, my research focuses on the study of Gromov-Witten theory.

 [comment]: <> (Here is my CV.)